 Blue Phalaenopsis orchids tend to be priced higher than their naturally colored counterparts, partially due to the extra work that goes into dyeing the flowers.

 For example, Home Depot is selling this 5-inch potted blue Phalaenopsis for $50 at the time of this writing.
 An online retailer called 1-800 Flowers is selling a double-stemmed blue orchid for $125.
 They are also selling 20 stems of dyed Dendrobium stems with a vase for $110.
 Prices are, of course, at the time of this writing.
 Again, I am not affiliated with these retailers.
 I am merely providing the links in case you have doubts about the outrageous prices.

 In comparison, you can easily find a double-stemmed Phalaenopsis orchid at Trader Joe’s or Whole Foods (big box retailers) for under $25.
 The mark-up for blue orchids can be explained by their uniqueness and the effort that has to go into dyeing the flowers.

 Many of the blue orchids you will come across are not true blue orchids that occur naturally.
 If you buy a blue Phalaenopsis orchid, or are gifted one, don’t be surprised if the next blooming season only yields white flowers.
 The artificial coloring that produces those beautiful bright blue flowers only lasts for one flowering season.

 Instead, if you are looking for a unique and unusual orchid that is naturally blue, look for a blue Vanda, a Pescatoria coelestis orchid, or a Thelymitra crinita orchid.
-These orchids may be harder to find and may require the care of a more experienced orchid grower, but their beautiful blooms may be worth the effort.
+These orchids may be harder to find and may require the care of a more experienced orchid grower, but their beautiful blooms year after year may be worth the effort.